hugo-apero/hugo-apero-docs/content/_index.md

 ---
-title: "Emily Cooper"
+title: "Hugo Apéro"
-subtitle: "Social media strategy @ Savoir"
-description: "Not all themes are created equal.
-With Blogophonic we set out to create a clean theme with the right features for a serious blog.
-We also wanted Blogophonic to be a pleasure to modify, so we built it with Tachyons, CSS Grid and packed it full of configurable options."
-date: 2019-02-18T12:27:33-06:00
+subtitle: "A Hugo theme you'll want to hang out with"
+description: "Sit down, relax, and get to know Hugo Apéro.
+Built on top of Blogophonic, we wanted to create a polished Hugo theme with the right features for a true personal website.
+We set out to create a theme that is a pleasure to learn, and one that helps others get to know you better.
+It is more than a blog, with flexible custom layouts that help you introduce yourself online."
 images:
   - img/revoir.jpg
 image_left: true